 Massive oil spills often make headlines because of their destructive impact on wildlife and the environment.
 What many people don't realize, however, is that even a small amount of oil, no more than a dime-sized drop, can be deadly to birds.
 Understanding how oil affects birds can raise awareness of just how hazardous any oil spill or similar pollution can be.

 Large scale oil pollution disasters come from obvious sources: offshore drilling, tanker leaks, and illegal dumping.
-Yet small oil spills and leaks, such as a damaged jet ski, leaking motorboat, illegally dumped quart of motor oil, or runoff from road pollution can be just as deadly to birds and other wildlife.
+Yet small oil spills and leaks, such as a damaged jet ski, leaking motorboat, illegally dumped quarts of motor oil, or runoff from road pollution can be just as deadly to birds and other wildlife.
 Many of these small spills and slicks go unreported, often because only a small area, even just a few yards, is affected.
 Yet even the smallest spill can have a fatal impact on the birds that come into contact with it.

 How Oil Affects Birds